 Bob MacFarlane enters his 11th year in charge of both the men’s and women’s running programs in 2021, and during that time the St. Bonaventure graduate has made vast improvements to both squads.
 Since his return to St. Bonaventure in 2010, both teams have enjoyed successful seasons and continue to improve year after year.

 During his tenure he has coached two-time All-Conference runner Kerry Caher and guided the women's team to their first-ever Little Three Invitational championship in school history.
 He also led the women's team to a top 10 finish at the Paul Short Invitational which was the best finish in program history.

-Eight of the Bonnies' top 10 all-time women's individual 5K cross country times have been turned in since MacFarlane took over the program while all 10 of the men's individual top 8K times in program history have come under his watch.
+Eight of the Bonnies' top 10 all-time women's individual 5K cross country times have been turned in since MacFarlane took over the program while seven of the of the men's individual top-10 8K times in program history have come under his watch.

-MacFarlane has grown the program not only in success but in number as well - he took over a pair of teams that had nine combined runners on the men's and women's teams, but over 40 runners made up the program in 2018 following the addition of men's and women's track teams in 2016.
+MacFarlane has grown the program not only in success but in number as well - he took over a pair of teams that had nine combined runners on the men's and women's teams, but over 40 runners have made up the program each season following the addition of men's and women's track teams in 2016.